C-Otto/rebalance-lnd/README.md

 By default, this script connects to `localhost:10009`, using the macaroon file in `~/.lnd/data/chain/bitcoin/mainnet/admin.macaroon`.
 If you need to change this, please have a look at the optional arguments `--grpc` and `--lnddir`.

+### Python Dependencies

 You need to install Python 3.
 You also need to install the gRPC dependencies which can be done by running:

 ```
 $ pip install -r requirements.txt
 ```

-If this fails, make sure you're running Python 3.
+If this fails, make sure you are running Python 3.

 To test if your installation works, you can run `rebalance.py` without any arguments.
 Depending on your system, you can do this in one of the following ways: